Telecommunication Device Distribution Program (TDDP)

 - What kind of equipment will be available?

-Equipment and communication "apps" will be matched to each individual's needs and preferences by our professional staff and may include iPad® Wi-Fi only, iPad® Mini Wi-Fi or iPodTouch® Wi-Fi only devices.
+Equipment and communication "apps" will be matched to each individual's needs and preferences by our professional staff and may include iPad® Wi-Fi only, iPad® Mini Wi-Fi, iPodTouch® Wi-Fi only devices, or wireless cell phone.
 Accessories may be provided if determined necessary for access (e.g. switches).

 - Will the pilot cover monthly costs of service, data plans, Wi-Fi, etc.?